AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

     }
     ```

-1. You can also paste the following JSON code which catches all triggers.
+1. You can also choose to paste the following JSON code which catches all triggers.

     ```
     {